Did You Know?

 Alumni speakers talk about what Luther has meant to them in their vocation, and about the values that they learned at Luther and any other messages they believe a grade 12 class needs to hear.

-This year's speaker was: Rachel Mielke (HS '98)
+This year's speaker is: Catherine Bell (HS '79)

-If you would like to be the Alumni Chapel speaker, please email Angela Bethune, Alumni Relations Officer.
+If you would like to be the Alumni Chapel speaker, or can suggest someone who might be interested, please email Angela Bethune, Alumni Relations Officer.

 You can read about more of our alumni here in our Alumni Profiles!